Art From Grief

 Short Documentary Film in Progress

-How does the human spirit express suffering when faced with disaster?
+How does the human spirit process suffering when faced with disaster?
 This film delves into the healing power of art, reflecting on how adversity from natural disaster and personal struggle can shape our deepest forms of creative expression.

 Synopsis